AVSystem/Anjay-freertos-client/README.md

 ## Module persistence

-This application features persistence of Security object, Server object and client's Attribute Storage to retain configuration of those modules over power cycles, to e.g. keep bootstrapped server configuration.
+This application features persistence of the Security object, Server object and client's Attribute Storage to retain the configuration of those modules over power cycles, to e.g. keep bootstrapped server configuration.

-To enable module persistence, set "Use module persistence" option to `y` in shell config menu.
-Application will attempt to load those modules from non-volatile memory.
-Configuration of those modules from shell will be ignored, unless the application fails to restore the state from the memory.
+To enable module persistence, set properly "Use persistence" option in the shell config menu.
+The application will attempt to load those modules from a non-volatile memory.
+Configuration of those modules from the shell will be ignored unless the application fails to restore the state from the memory.

-The persisted state of aforementioned modules may be cleared using "Clear module persistence" option.
+The persisted state of the aforementioned modules may be cleared using the "Clear module persistence" option.

+## Core Persistence (commercial feature)

+This application features **Core Persistence** that allows to retain the core library state over power cycles, to e.g. keep the TLS session valid.

+**This feature is available only with releases of Anjay that include the *Core Persistence* commercial feature.** To use the Core Persistence feature, make sure that the `ANJAY_WITH_CORE_PERSISTENCE` option is enabled, which requires also to enable `ANJAY_WITH_OBSERVE` in `Application/Inc/anjay/anjay_config.h`, `AVS_COMMONS_WITH_AVS_PERSISTENCE` in `Application/Inc/avsystem/commons/avs_commons_config.h` and `WITH_AVS_COAP_OBSERVE_PERSISTENCE` in `Application/Inc/avsystem/coap/avs_coap_config.h`

+If the Core Persistence is compiled in, it works on a similar basis in terms of enabling/disabling and clearing it as the module persistence.

 ## SIM Bootstrap (commercial feature)

-`STM32L496G-DISCO-BG96` project now features the **SIM Bootstrap** that allows bootstrapping the device using the SIM Smartcard. **This feature is available only with releases of Anjay that include the *bootstrapper* commercial feature.** To use the SIM Bootstrap feature, define `USE_SIM_BOOTSTRAP` in the `STM32L496G-DISCO-BG96` project settings and make sure that the `ANJAY_WITH_MODULE_BOOTSTRAPPER` and `ANJAY_WITH_MODULE_SIM_BOOTSTRAP` options are enabled in `Application/Inc/anjay/anjay_config.h`.
+`STM32L496G-DISCO-BG96` and `B-U585I-IOT02A/BG96` projects now feature the **SIM Bootstrap** that allows bootstrapping the device using the SIM Smartcard.
+**This feature is available only with releases of Anjay that include the *bootstrapper* commercial feature.** To use the SIM Bootstrap feature, define `USE_SIM_BOOTSTRAP` in the `STM32L496G-DISCO-BG96` or `B-U585I-IOT02A-BG96` project settings and make sure that the `ANJAY_WITH_MODULE_BOOTSTRAPPER` and `ANJAY_WITH_MODULE_SIM_BOOTSTRAP` options are enabled in `Application/Inc/anjay/anjay_config.h`.

+## SMS Trigger (commercial feature)

+Every project now features the **SMS Trigger**. **This feature is available only with releases of Anjay that include the *SMS* commercial feature.** To use the SMS Trigger feature, define `USE_SMS_TRIGGER` in the project settings and make sure that the `ANJAY_WITH_SMS` option is enabled in `Application/Inc/anjay/anjay_config.h`.

+To enable the SMS trigger, set the "Use SMS trigger" option to `y` in the shell config menu.
+Then set local's and server's MSISDN numbers properly.